Traditional Polish dumplings, known as pierogi or perogies, are easy to make, and you can top them and stuff them with various creations.

 How To Cook Perogies

-My mouth is drooling as I’m typing this.
-You can easily create your sauce for perogies and if you fancy using a pasta sauce you could do that as well.
+You can easily create a sauce for perogies, and if you fancy using pasta sauce, you could also do that.

 You can also bake perogies in the oven and turn them over until they are golden brown.

-We like to serve our perogies with bacon, sautéed onions, and cheddar cheese but the sky is the limit so don’t hold back.
+We like to serve our perogies with bacon, sautéed onions, and cheddar cheese, but the sky is the limit, so don’t hold back.

 How To Store Homemade Perogies

-These homemade perogies are so easy to freeze which is why we made such a large batch.
+These homemade perogies are so easy to freeze, which is why we made such a large batch.

 How To Make Homemade Perogies